 “People think focus means saying yes to the thing you’ve got to focus on.
 But that’s not what it means at all.
 It means saying no to the hundred other good ideas that there are.
 You have to pick carefully.
 I’m actually as proud of the things we haven’t done as the things I have done.” – Steve Jobs

-With Jobs’ words front of mind, here’s how to create your Not-To-Do list of salon business resolutions for 2017:
+With Jobs’ words front of mind, here’s how to create your Not-To-Do list of salon business resolutions:

 - Examine each new year resolution on your list.